IceDragon200/rm-srri/README.md

 functionalities
 ```

+## TODO
+- Make a sample game
+- Actually use the Test suite instead of this hax-ish stuff

 ## Missing
 Since I've been a bit too busy, or in-experienced, some functionality is missing
 from the interface.